 Depending on the source, prices for Ezviz C3N start around $40.
 In our view, that’s quite a low price for what you get, especially considering that an outdoor camera from a bigger-name brand – say, a Ring Spotlight camera – would cost you around $200 to start.
 Of course, that’s not including monthly cloud storage fees you’ll need to pay if you want to hold onto your video history.

-When it comes to equipment, there’s no doubt you’ll save money with Ezviz.
+By the way, it’s definitely worth looking into a Ring Spotlight Cam.
+(Check out our full Ring Spotlight review.)
+But when it comes to equipment, there’s no doubt you’ll save money with Ezviz.

 Another of Ezviz’s outdoor cameras, the C3X is an upgraded version of C3N, with an intelligent dual-lens for wider visuals and multi-layered A.I. motion detection, giving you greater context into any threats that might be intruding on your space.
 C3X also has crucial active deterrence features that we didn’t find in the C3N: a built-in siren and two-way talk, both vital tools in scaring away potential intruders.